daren-thomas/daren-thomas.github.io/_posts/2019-07-11-cea-plots-the-gory-details.md

 ![PlotBase Class Diagram]({{site.baseurl}}/images/2019-07-11-cea-plots-the-gory-details/plotbase.png)

-Being a plot in CEA means responding to these two methods:
+Being a plot in CEA mainly means responding to these two methods:

 - `plot.plot(auto_open=True)` - plot the plot to disk as an html file to a location specified by the `plot.output_path` property.
 - `plot.plot_div()` - return a `<div/>` for the plot.
 The CEA Dashboard will use this to display the plot inside the interface.

 A plot is instantiated with the `__init__(project, parameters, cache)` constructor.
+The `project` parameter is the full path to the project being plotted, the `parameters` parameter is a dictionary of parameters specific to the plot - `expected_parameters` lists the parameters and relates them to the equivalent section in the `cea.config` file).
+The `cache` parameter is a `cea.plots.cache.PlotCache` used to avoid re-calculating plots

 - layout property (also intro to @property decorator)
 - calc_graph